 The Santa Cruz Astronomy Club serves all communities in Santa Cruz County, California and neighboring areas.
 Our emphasis is telescope observing, family participation, and public enjoyment of the wonders of the starry night.
 Check the events or calendar for our schedule...

-We meet on the Second Thursday of every month at 7:00pm, at the Harvey West Park Scout House, and hold several star parties per month, formerly at the Bonny Doon Airport, weather permitting.
+We meet on the Second Wednesday of every month at 7:00pm, at the Harvey West Park Club House, and hold several star parties per month, formerly at the Bonny Doon Airport, weather permitting.
 We are currently looking for a new regular observing site, and trying out various others

 Various of our club members volunteer to provide a viewing experience to the public.
 We may randomly do sidewalk astronomy around the area, as well as occasional school and camp groups.